neilramaswamy/structured-streaming/docs/guides/io/sources.md

 # Sources

-In Structured Streaming, a source is the location from which Spark reads a stream of data into a _streaming DataFrame_.
+In Structured Streaming, a source is the location from which a query reads a stream of data into a _streaming DataFrame_.
 A streaming DataFrame is essentially an unbounded table into which new records are incrementally appended.

 ## What are the built-in data sources?